openatx/facebook-wda/README.md

 # One of <PORTRAIT | LANDSCAPE>
 print s.orientation # expect PORTRAIT

+# Change orientation
+s.orientation = wda.LANDSCAPE # there are many other directions

 # Deactivate App for some time
 s.deactivate(5.0) # 5s